top of page

 Willy Wonka

 Willy Wonka is an enigmatic character; at once mysterious and mischievous but also charismatic and slightly sinister.
 The actor should be able to be funny and serious and change between the two on a dime.
-He is a chocolatier who guides children and their parents on a tour of his factory.
-He is looking for someone new to take over his candy empire.
+He is a chocolatier who guides children and their parents on a tour of his factory, secretly looking for someone new to take over his candy empire.
+Sings solo in “Pure Imagination” and in other songs throughout.
 Gender: any, but the role will be played as male.
 Stage Age: 35 to 50.

 A local candy vendor, he leads the children in praising the joys of candy.
-Will double as Phineous Trout.
+Will double as Phineous Trout, reporter.
+Sings solo in “The Candy Man”.
 Gender: any, but the role will be played as male.
 Stage Age: 20 to 50.

 Phineous Trout

 A reporter covering the Golden Ticket story.
 Will double as Candy Man.
+Sings a small solo in “I Eat More”.
 Gender: any, but the role will be played as male.
 Stage Age: 20 to 50.

 Charlie Bucket

 Our story's shy, earnest protagonist.
 From a modest home life, he is humble and noncompetitive while maintaining a sense of wonder about the world.
-He is one of the Golden Ticket winners whose honesty and general good nature eventually win Wonka over.
+He is one of the Golden Ticket winners whose honesty and general good nature eventually wins Wonka over.
+Sings solo in ”Think Positive”, “I’ve Got A Golden Ticket”, and other songs throughout.
 Gender: any, but the role will be played as male.
 Stage Age: 9 to 12.
 Possibility for double-casting.

 James